 [We’re pleased to welcome back Pankaj M. Madhani, Associate Dean and Professor of ICFAI Business School (IBS).
-Dr. Madhani is the author of “Optimal Salesforce Sizing and Compensation Cost: A Mathematical Approach” which appeared in Compensation and Benefits Review and is currently free to read for a limited time.
-From Madhani:]
+Dr. Madhani is the author of “Enhancing Return on Salesforce Investment: Reallocating Incentives and Training Resources With Intrinsic Valuation Approach,” which has been published in Compensation and Benefits Review and is currently free to read for a limited time.
+From Dr. Madhani:]

 In what ways is your research innovative, and how do you think it will impact the field?